ArthurGareginyan/my-custom-functions/readme.txt

 This plugin stored you entered code in the database of your website.
 For getting your code, you also can go to the `Database` -> Table "`wp_options`" -> Option "`spacexchimp_p001_settings`" -> "`option_value`".

+We are already working on a feature to automatically stop the execution of users custom PHP code for cases when this plugin could not detect the error, and this caused the inaccessibility of the website.

 = Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.